menisy/prime-mult-table/README.md

 $ assert prime_tests
 ```

-The tests include a comparison of the bench marks between this script's prime number generator and
-ruby's Prime class for different values of n.
+The tests compare the generated primes with ruby's implementation of Prime class.